therightstuff/aws-cdk-js-dev-guide/README.md

 WARNING: If the domain is not configured correctly using the hosted zone's nameservers prior to deployment, the certificate will not be validated and there's a good chance the stack will require manual intervention to rollback the changes or delete it.

 See [https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html) for more details.

+##### Certificate Stack Configuration

+Certificates can only be hosted in the `us-east-1` region (N. Virginia), and the `DnsValidatedCertificate` construct I originally used has been deprecated in favor of the `Certificate` construct, which does not support specifying the certificate's region.

+To set up a certificate for a stack that's hosted in a different region, you need to create a separate certificate stack and inject its hosted zone and certificate objects into your primary stacks.

+##### Deploying a Certificate Stack

+There is no need to explicitly deploy certificate stacks, as they will be direct dependencies of their respective primary stacks and will be deployed automatically along with them.

+##### Multiple Projects Per Domain

+Separate CDK projects in separate repositories are able to use a shared domain / hosted zone as long as there are no DNS record conflicts.
+For example, one project can create an A record for the naked domain (eg. [https://example.com](https://example.com)) and the second project can create a CNAME record for a subdomain (eg. [https://abc.example.com](https://abc.example.com)).

+Each project must create its own certificates, and secondary projects (ie. projects that do not manage the A records) must always use the fully qualified domain name (FQDN) instead of the domain name.

 ### Deployment